 Crossbows using fiberglass bolts, including Fellwalker, may only have a 600 inch-pound maximum rating with a 75 lb. maximum draw.

-All arrows & bolts must meet the Society minimums.
+- All arrows & bolts must meet the Society minimums.

-All fiberglass shafted arrows and bolts must be equipped with anti-penetration devices (APD).
+- All fiberglass shafted arrows and bolts must be equipped with anti-penetration devices (APD).

-Fiberglass shafted arrows and bolts must be wrapped in fiberglass filament or electrical tape.
+- Fiberglass shafted arrows and bolts must be wrapped in fiberglass filament or electrical tape.

-Fellwalker bolts must meet the Society minimums for such bolts.
+- Fellwalker bolts must meet the Society minimums for such bolts

-Fiberglass arrows may only have fiberglass Baldar blunts (legacy two piece style or the new CUBB - aka the Fathead) or UHMW heads with a minimum of 1/2 in. padding.
+- Fiberglass arrows may only have fiberglass Baldar blunts (legacy two piece style or the new CUBB - aka the Fathead) or UHMW heads with a minimum of 1/2 in. padding.

-Fiberglass crossbow bolts may only have fiberglass Baldar blunts (legacy two piece style or the new CUBB - aka the Fathead), UHMW heads with a minimum of 1/2 in. padding or Fellwalker heavy UHMW heads (on Fellwalker bolts).
+- Fiberglass crossbow bolts may only have fiberglass Baldar blunts (legacy two piece style or the new CUBB - aka the Fathead), UHMW heads with a minimum of 1/2 in. padding or Fellwalker heavy UHMW heads (on Fellwalker bolts).

-All required padding on blunts must compress at least 1/2 of its thickness, consist of closed cell foam and must completely cover the striking surface of the blunt.
+- All required padding on blunts must compress at least 1/2 of its thickness, consist of closed cell foam and must completely cover the striking surface of the blunt.

-All UHMW heads must include side-wraps in accordance with Society minimum standards.
+- All UHMW heads must include side-wraps in accordance with Society minimum standards.

-Note Fellwalker bolts are allowed and must be constructed in accordance with Society rules for such bolts.
+NOTE: Fellwalker bolts are allowed and must be constructed in accordance with Society rules for such bolts.

-BOWS AND CROSSBOWS FOR SHOOTING SILO-FLEX ARROWS AND BOLTS ONLY:
+SILO-FLEX ARROWS AND BOLTS

-Crossbows using Silo-flex bolts may only have a 800 inch-pound maximum rating with a 90 lb. maximum draw.
+Crossbows using Silo-flex bolts may only have a 1000 inch-pound maximum rating with a 110 lb. maximum draw.

 All hand bows over 30 lbs. or crossbows over 600 inch-pounds must be marked with a 4-inch wide band of RED tape.
 This tape must be on the upper limb of the bow or the right hand side of the prod of a crossbow.
 ONLY 100 PSI Silo-flex arrows or bolts may be fired from these bows/crossbows.

-Anyone using fiberglass shafted ammunition, including Fellwalker bolts, in these bows or crossbows will be sent to Marshal’s Court and banned from all fighting activities for the rest of the event.
+IMPORTANT: Anyone using fiberglass shafted ammunition, including Fellwalker bolts, in these bows or crossbows will be sent to Marshal’s Court and banned from all fighting activities for the rest of the event.

-Siloflex Arrows may NOT use yellow as the color of their combat head nor as striping down the shaft of the arrow.
+- Siloflex Arrows may NOT use yellow as the color of their combat head nor as striping down the shaft of the arrow.

-Silo-flex arrows and bolts may have Omarad heads, Baldar Blunt heads (classic Baldars) or tennis ball heads.
+- Silo-flex arrows and bolts may have Omarad heads, Baldar Blunt heads (classic Baldars), or tennis ball heads.
 All Omarad style and Baldar Blunt heads must have a minimum of 1/2” of padding that will compress at least 1/2 of its thickness.

-Omarad heads must include side-wraps in accordance with Society minimum standards.
+- Omarad heads must include side-wraps in accordance with Society minimum standards.

-Please plan on bringing your equipment to inspection point early.
+Bring your equipment to inspection point early.
 If you bring 100+ pieces of ammo to inspection point within 30 minutes of the battle, the marshals will inspect as much as they can but we will not guarantee that all ammo will be inspected prior to the battle as we need to get as many people on the field as possible.